Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/index.md

       - Page
     description: >-
       Layout compositions are built with layout primitives.
 Use these components to build common layouts in the admin with the help of sensible defaults.
-relatedResources:
+---

+#### Related Resources

 - Check out the [Space](/design/space) guidelines to understand how to apply the Polaris spacing scale.
 - Read the [Layout](/design/layout) guidelines for information on layout behaviors, as well as examples.
----